Religious Education/Akoranga Hāhi

 Te Reo Māori

-Head of Department: Michael Te Tana
+Head of Department: Micheal Te Tana

 Ko te reo te taikura o te whakaao mārama.
 Language is the key to understanding.